Home/Specialities/Breast Surgery

 Breast surgery is a type of surgical procedure performed on the breast.
 There are several types of breast surgeries, based on the patient's condition, need, and medical history.

 The breast is a tissue overlying the chest muscles in women.
-It is also known as mammary glands, which are a pair of glandular organs that are responsible to produce milk in response to the hormone changes of childbirth.
+It is also known as the mammary glands, which are a pair of glandular organs that are responsible for producing milk in response to the hormone changes of childbirth.
 These glands are made up of fatty tissue and are supported by ligaments and large muscles.

 Each breast has 15-20 lobes which comprise the number of lobules and ducts supportive tissue.
 Each lobule has 30 major ducts that open onto the nipple.
 The darker region around the nipple is called the Areola.
 At the edge of the Areola, there are large glands that produce fluid to lubricate the nipple.

-In each armpit, there are approximately 20-30 lymph nodes (glands) that drain fluid from the breast and form part of the lymphatic system which helps the body to fight against infection.
+In each armpit, there are approximately 20-30 lymph nodes (glands) that drain fluid from the breast and form part of the lymphatic system, which helps the body fight against infection.

-It is important to understand that benign breast disease which requires sequential steps are necessary to differentiate lesions that convey the high risk of subsequent breast cancer from those which do not.
+It is important to understand that benign breast disease requires sequential steps that are necessary to differentiate lesions that convey a high risk of subsequent breast cancer from those that do not.

 A breast infection is a type of infection that occurs within the breast tissue.
 It is also known as mastitis.
-Staphylococcus aureus bacteria is the cause of most breast diseases, which is further causing staph infection.
+Staphylococcus aureus bacteria are the cause of most breast diseases, which further causes a staph infection.

-Age, Early menstrual period, Genetics, Family history, Personal history of breast cancer, Personal history of certain non-cancerous breast diseases, Race ethnicity, Obese, Pregnancy history, dense breasts, Drinking alcohol, use of combination hormone therapy and previous treatment using radiation therapy.
+Age, Early menstrual period, Genetics, Family history, Personal history of breast cancer, Personal history of certain non-cancerous breast diseases, race and ethnicity, obesity, pregnancy history, dense breasts, drinking alcohol, use of combination hormone therapy, and previous treatment using radiation therapy.

 Upon getting diagnosed, patients generally fear losing their life as they misunderstand all stages of breast cancer to be final.
 Another concern for breast cancer patients is whether they would have to give up their breasts to get rid of cancer.
 A simple answer to that is that it depends on which stage it is.
 In the early stages, the lump can be removed and the patient could undergo a whole plastic reconstructive surgery to make it look like a completely normal breast post the removal of the cancerous tumour.